VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 2. Measure and Layout the view;
 3. Record the screenshot.

-Repeat it 2 times, for day and night view.
+Repeat the process above 2 times, for day and night view.

+*If you don't know what measure\layout\draw is - check out [the doc](https://developer.android.com/guide/topics/ui/how-android-draws).*

 #### Record a day view
 ```kotlin